Comparisoft

 Pricing: Starts at $9/seat/month

-Best for growing fitness businesses or multi-location operations needing structured project management.
+Best for growing fitness businesses or multi-location operations that need structured, visual project management with automation.

 Why it fits this industry